 - Political Economy

 - Child Well-being

 Anne Case is the Alexander Stewart 1886 Professor of Economics and Public Affairs, Emeritus and Lecturer with Rank of Professor at Princeton University, where she is the Director of the Research Program in Development Studies.
 Dr. Case has written extensively on health over the life course.
 She has been awarded the Kenneth J. Arrow Prize in Health Economics from the International Health Economics Association, for her work on the links between economic status and health status in childhood, and the Cozzarelli Prize from the Proceedings of the National Academy of Sciences for her research on midlife morbidity and mortality.
-Dr. Case currently serves on the Advisory Council for the NIH-National Institute of Child Health and Human Development, the President's Committee on the National Medal of Science, and the Committee on National Statistics.
+Dr. Case currently serves on the President's Committee on the National Medal of Science and the Committee on National Statistics.
 She is a Research Associate of the NBER, a Fellow of the Econometric Society, and is an affiliate of the Southern Africa Labour and Development Research Unit at the University of Cape Town.
 She also is a member of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Philosophical Society.
 PhD Princeton.

 Visit Anne Case's personal web site.